pjotrp/once-only/README.md

 Relax with PBS!

-No worries about running jobs concurrently (also on multi-core).
+No worries about running jobs concurrently from the command line (also on multi-core).
+Once-only is inspired by the Lisp once-only function, which wraps another function and calculates a result only once, based on the same inputs.
+Simply prepend your command with once-only:

 When running